-Google has launched Android Things for android application developments with IOT, to heats up the device market with a new Android OS for the Internet of Things.
+Do you want to know how to make an Android app for IoT?
+Get set as Google brings Android and its entire ecosystem to the innovative development of IoT devices.
+Developers will now be able to create apps for IoT devices, just like they develop regular mobile apps.
+Google has launched Android Things for android application development with IoT Android Things, to heats up the device market with a new Android OS for the Internet of Things.
 The new OS contains feedback from Google’s previous Android-based IoT OS, Brillo.

 Android Things integrates Weave, the communication platform for IoT devices.
 OS uses Weave server to handles command propagation, storing of states, device registration and integration with Google services like the Google Assistant with the help of new public SDK for weave communication protocol.